There has been an interesting discussion with regards to the Nazi Gold Train, which was possibly discovered.

 Originally, the Allies believed the flag was destroyed during the Munich bombings, but later they doubted that.

-Many people have claimed to have owned the flag since that time.
+Many people have claimed to have owned the flag since that time but the whereabouts of the real one still remain a mystery.

 6. The Empty Plane After Pearl Harbor